Swampscott Girl Inspires Playground Renovation

 “She should be able to access this equipment just like every other student in the school,” said Cresta.

-“It just makes me so happy for her,” Stella’s mother Nicole said.
+“It just makes me so happy for her,” Nicole said.
 “It’s pretty emotional to be able to watch her be able to access and I know that she’s going to have so much fun.”

 The newly renovated playground should be ready for the new school year.